Creat0rX/Python_GUI/README.md

 ### mastermind

-[IN PROGRESS] A mastermind game, where you have to guess the correct sequence of 4 colours
+A mastermind game, where you have to guess the correct sequence of 4 colours